All data correct as at 30 Sep 2018

 However, Apple's competitors - such as Huawei, Google and Samsung - have all made significant phone improvements, eating into both Apple's reputation for innovation and its market share.

-For example, the Google Pixel 2 is widely considered to have a better camera than the iPhone X, while in 2014 Samsung introduced the first mainstream iteration of an edge-to-edge screen - not introduction by Apple until the iPhone X.
+For example, the Google Pixel 2 is widely considered to have a better camera than the iPhone X, while in 2014 Samsung introduced the first mainstream iteration of an edge-to-edge screen - not introduced by Apple until the iPhone X.

 This leaves questions over the durability of Apple's dominant market share and its ability to sustain prices significantly above the market average.
 With this in mind, future growth expectations may be too optimistic.